chspng/christinepng.ca/_posts/2016-12-31-yearly-reflection.md

 ---
 layout: post
-title: Lessons from 2016 (1)
+title: Lessons from 2016
 date: 2016-12-31 15:09:00
-description: Taking note of things I have learned over the past year
+description: Taking note of what I have learned over the past year
 ---
 <p>Over the past year, I've been fortunate to receive life advice from people older and wiser than me.
-Out of all the things I've learned, there are few lessons that have stayed with me, the first of which is this:
+Out of all the things I've been taught, there are few lessons that have stayed with me: how to stop overthinking and stick with a decision, how to set realistic goals and manage time effectively, how to ask for help and learn from other people.
+There's one lesson in particular that has been salient in my mind, and will continue to be in the coming months as I wrap up my Master's work: how to work hard.

 <hr>